Cleveland: Cuisine

-Cleveland's mosaic of ethnic communities and their various culinary traditions have long played an important role in defining the local cuisine.
-Examples of these can be found in neighborhoods such as Little Italy, Slavic Village, and Tremont.
-Local mainstays of Cleveland's culinary scene include an abundance of Slavic, Hungarian, and Central-Eastern European contributions, such as kielbasa, stuffed cabbage, pierogies, goulash, and chicken paprikash.
-German, Irish, Jewish, and Italian American cuisines are also prominent in Cleveland, as are Lebanese, Greek, Chinese, and numerous other ethnic cuisines.
+Cleveland's mosaic of ethnic communities and their various culinary traditions have long played an important role in defining the city's cuisine.
+Local mainstays include an abundance of Slavic, Hungarian, and Central-Eastern European contributions, such as kielbasa, stuffed cabbage, pierogies, goulash, and chicken paprikash.
+Italian, German, Irish, and Jewish cuisines are also prominent in Cleveland, as are Lebanese, Greek, Chinese, Puerto Rican, Mexican, and numerous other ethnic cuisines.
 Vendors at the West Side Market in Ohio City offer many ethnic foods for sale.
+In addition, the city boasts a vibrant barbecue and soul food scene.

+Slyman's Deli on Cleveland's near East Side is notable for its corned beef sandwich, with patrons including former US Presidents George W. Bush and Joe Biden.
+Another celebrated sandwich, the Polish Boy, is a popular street food and Cleveland original frequently sold at downtown hot dog carts and stadium concession stands.
+Brown stadium mustard is synonymous with Cleveland, especially Bertman Original Ballpark Mustard.
+Another notable local food item with Depression-era roots is city chicken.

-Cleveland has plenty of corned beef, with nationally renowned Slyman's, on the near East Side, a perennial winner of various accolades from Esquire Magazine, including being named the best corned beef sandwich in America in 2008.
-Other famed sandwiches include the Cleveland original, Polish Boy, a local favorite found at many BBQ and soul food restaurants.
-With its blue-collar roots well intact, and plenty of Lake Erie perch available, the tradition of Friday night fish fries remains alive and thriving in Cleveland, particularly in church-based settings and during the season of Lent.
+With its blue-collar roots well intact, and plenty of Lake Erie perch and walleye available, the tradition of Friday night fish fries remains alive and thriving in Cleveland, particularly in ethnic parish-based settings, especially during the season of Lent.
+Clambakes are likewise embedded into the city's culinary culture.
+For dessert, the Cleveland Cassata Cake is a unique treat invented in the local Italian community and served in Italian establishments throughout the city.
+Another popular dessert, the locally crafted Russian Tea Biscuit, is common in many Jewish bakeries in Cleveland.

 Cleveland is noted in the world of celebrity food culture.
 Famous local figures include chef Michael Symon and food writer Michael Ruhlman, both of whom achieved local and national attention for their contributions to the culinary world.
-On November 11, 2007, Symon helped gain the spotlight when he was named "The Next Iron Chef" on the Food Network.
-In 2007, Ruhlman collaborated with Anthony Bourdain, to do an episode of his Anthony Bourdain: No Reservations focusing on Cleveland's restaurant scene.
+In 2007, Symon helped gain the spotlight when he was named "The Next Iron Chef" on the Food Network.
+That same year, Ruhlman collaborated with Anthony Bourdain, to do an episode of his Anthony Bourdain: No Reservations focusing on Cleveland's restaurant scene.

-The national food press—including publications Gourmet, Food & Wine, Esquire and Playboy—has heaped praise on several Cleveland spots for awards including 'best new restaurant', 'best steakhouse', 'best farm-to-table programs' and 'great new neighborhood eateries'.
-In early 2008, the Chicago Tribune ran a feature article in its 'Travel' section proclaiming Cleveland, America's "hot new dining city".
-In 2015, the city was named the 7th best food city in the nation by Time magazine.

 Breweries

-Ohio produces the fifth most beer in the United States, with its largest brewery being Cleveland's Great Lakes Brewing Company.
-Cleveland has had a long history of brewing, tied to many of its ethnic immigrants, and in recent decades has reemerged as a regional leader in production.
-In modern times, dozens of breweries exist in the city limits, including large producers such as Market Garden Brewery and Platform Beer Company.

-Breweries can be found throughout the city, but the highest concentration is in the Ohio City neighborhood.
-Cleveland is also home to expansions from other countries, including the Scottish BrewDog and German Hofbrauhaus.
+Ohio produces the fifth most beer in the U.S., with its largest brewery being Cleveland's Great Lakes Brewing Company.
+Cleveland has had a long history of brewing, tied to many of its ethnic immigrants, and has reemerged as a regional leader in production.
+Dozens of breweries exist within city limits, including large producers such as Market Garden Brewery and Platform Beer Company.
+Although breweries can be found throughout the city, the highest concentration is in the Ohio City neighborhood.
+Cleveland hosts expansions from other countries as well, including the Scottish BrewDog and German Hofbrauhaus.